cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 Json Path: /

+**ATTENTION: The syntax to describe deletion detection is still work in progress.
+The following definition is the current draft.
+There is no implementation yet, and therefore also no evalutation if, this is a good way**

 Deletion detection can be implemented in multiple ways.
 DVPD will support declaration for some basic methods by using the following properties in the deletion_detection object.

 **procedure**